evangboucher/DynaDoc/README.md

 NOTICE: DynaDoc is not yet ready for production.
 Every piece of this project is under heavy development.
 You should not use this library for production purposes until version 1.0.0 is released.
 Planned release date is: 12/4/2015

-DynaDoc is the smarter DocumentClient for AWS's DynamoDB for NodeJS/JavaScript.
+DynaDoc is the smarter DocumentClient for AWS's DynamoDB for NodeJS/JavaScript and partial ORM.
 DynaDoc is a promise-based DocumentClient API that is able to parse DynamoDB table's description and generates payloads dynamically.
-DynaDoc builds directly off of the DynamoDB Document Client (simply promising the original DynamoDB DocumentClient API) with some smart parsing features.
+DynaDoc builds directly off of the DynamoDB Document Client (simply promising the original DynamoDB DocumentClient API) with some smart parsing features and model structures.
 Normally the DynamoDB requires a fairly large JSON payload with a lot of repetitive data.
 DynaDoc tries to make it easier and abstract this payload generation away from the developer.

+With DynaDoc you can specify a Joi schema and create a DyModel (DynaDoc's Model object) to represent a table in DynamoDB.
+DynaDoc will create that table for you and can validate items based on the Joi Schema.

 Current Version: 0.3.0